 We apologize for being "off the air" for so long, but our founder Clarke Ingram's health has declined to the point where he is now in a managed care facility and was unable to renew our hosting service.
 Due to ICANN regulations for expired domain names, we could not even attempt to reclaim the URL until late July, at which point we discovered that a "squatter" had taken over the original uhftelevision.com name (don't bother looking ... they made a porn site out of it, if you can believe that!).
 Our friend David Gleason at World Radio History subsequently offered the opportunity for this site (under a new domain name) to be part of his "family" from now on.
 And so, like the the legendary Phoenix, we have risen from the ashes.

-This site had not been updated for about a year when it went dark, owing to Clarke's deteriorating health, and it took close to another year to get everything back online; for the time being, we are restoring the site as it existed then (with only a few edits and updates made while we were offline).
+This site had not been updated for about a year when it went dark, owing to Clarke's deteriorating health, and it took close to another year to get everything back online; that said, we must apologize for a technical issue that prevented any site updates from March 1 until December 16, 2022.
+We hope for no further glitches, and have mostly restored the site as it existed then (with only a few edits and updates made while we were offline).
 A major exception is the Galleries, which were lost completely when the former hosting service took us offline.
-We are still restoring as much of that section as we can with what we had archived and hope in the future to find a backup of the many images Clarke had personally curated.
+We are still restoring as much of that section as we can with what we had archived and Clarke is working to recover the many images he had personally curated.
 Clarke's other site, on the history of the DuMont Network, will also eventually be restored as part of this site.

 If you run across any technical glitches, please use the Feedback form to report them.
 It will be much appreciated.